rfrescas/2007-2017-Texas-MSAs-Analysis/README.md

 ### Project Description:

-We will be analyzing data from 2007 to 2017 to find trends/correlation between population, unemployment rate, total permit, and crime rate.
+We analyzed data from the main Texas metro areas during 2007-2017 to find trends/correlation between population, unemployment rate, total permits, and crime rate.

+### Hypothesis:
+A regions population growth/decline has some correlations with factors such as crime rate, unemployment rate etc.

 ### Data Sources: